Rheaazarraga/Rheaazarraga/README.md

 ---

-- 🇨🇦 I am a jr. full-stack developer located in Vancouver, BC
+- 🇨🇦 I am a Jr. Full-Stack Developer located in Vancouver, BC
 - 🎓 I am a recent graduate from the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp
 - 🌱 I’m currently learning more about React and working on personal projects
 - ✨ I really enjoy Front End development and creating memorable user experiences